-7. How did Jyotirao, the reformer justify his criticism of caste inequality in society?
-Answer.
+7. How did Jyotirao, the reformer, justify his criticism of caste inequality in society?

-Jyotirao Phule who stood against the caste inequality believed that the upper caste being the 'Aryans' does not belong to his land.
-He put forward his opinions by telling people that the land has always belonged to the low-caste people and the Aryans came from outside.
-He looked forward to the golden age where low-caste people live peacefully without the intrusion of upper caste.
+Jyotirao Phule, who stood against caste inequality, believed that the upper castes being 'Aryans', were not the original inhabitants of their lands.
+He put forward his opinions by telling people that the land has always belonged to the lower-caste people and that the Aryans were outsiders.
+He looked forward to the golden age when lower-caste people would live peacefully without the intrusion of upper castes.

 8. Why did Phule dedicate his book Gulamgiri to the American movement to free slaves?
-Answer.

 Jyotirao Phule wrote his book, 'Gulamgiri' in 1873.
-The book title means 'Slavery.'
-From 1861 to 1865, the American Civil war was fought.
+The title of the book means 'Slavery.'
+From 1861 to 1865, the American Civil war was being fought.
 The Civil War began primarily as a result of the long-standing controversy over the enslavement of black people.
 Phule dedicated his book to all those Americans who had fought to free slaves, thus establishing a link between the conditions of the "lower" castes in India and the black slaves in America.

 9. What did Ambedkar want to achieve through the temple entry movement?
-Answer.